 The intern student is responsible for notifying the site supervisor regarding required dates for evaluations.
-At some point during the internship, the student will need to arrange for an onsite meeting between the site supervisor and the student's university supervisor.
+On-site supervisors will be sent a link, via email, to both midterm and final evaluations.
+Students will be responsible for following up with the on-site supervisor to ensure they have completed the evaluations and received a signed hard copy of the completed evaluations.
+Once students have received the signed version of the evaluations they are then responsible for uploading the PDF document to their online internship portfolio in livetext.
+At some point during the internship, the student will need to arrange for an on-site meeting between the site supervisor and the student's university supervisor.